0mar/life-in-technicolour/README.md

 ```

 ## Running

+The `index.html` loads the p5.js library from a CDN, meaning there's no need to install the library.

 To run the script locally, download the p5 library with the last line in the previous code block, then open `index.local.html` in your browser.